St. Charles Community College

-St. Charles Community College (SCC) is a public community college in St. Charles, Missouri.
-Established in 1986, SCC's first fall semester in 1987 had an enrollment of 1,547 students.
+St. Charles Community College (SCC) is a public community college in St. Charles County, Missouri in the St. Louis metropolitan area.
+While its main campus is located in Cottleville, its Dardenne Creek campus is located in Dardenne Prairie, and its Technical Campus Wentzville and Innovation Campus West are located in Wentzville.
 It offers associate degrees and certificate programs in the arts, business, sciences, and career-technical fields as well as workforce training and community-based personal and professional development.
-St. Charles Community College is accredited by The Higher Learning Commission of the North Central Association of Colleges and Schools.
+St. Charles Community College is accredited by the Higher Learning Commission.

+History

+On April 1, 1986, voters approved the formation of the St. Charles County Community College district.
+The first classes were held in June 1987, and classes were held in temporary locations for the next five years.
+On January 26, 1992, the school's original campus, consisting of four buildings, was completed.

+In 2023, SCC began construction on its third campus, the Regional Workforce Innovation Center (RWIC), on 55 acres in Wentzville.
+Classes opened at RWIC in 2025.

 Academics

 SCC offers many majors, degrees and certificates.